reveal in timeline

 They did break this feature in the latest update so if you are on 2018.1 you just need to make sure nothing is selected in your project panel before using the Video or Audio usage dropdown.

-ADOBE STAFF: Matt Christensen commented
+Matt Christensen commented

 Thanks for the input Beatrice.
 You can do something similar already in Premiere using the Reverse Match Frame feature.